AshishAgarwal143/openshift-march-2025/Day2/README.md

 ## Lab - Using volume mounting to storage data externally in mysql container ( This is the best practice )
-Let's create a folder in the local system
+Let's create a folder in the local system, replace my name with your name to avoid directory name conflicts
 ```
 mkdir -p /tmp/jegan
 ```